sachinsisodiya07/Quote-Generator/README.md

 # Quote-Generator
-A beginner level project who generates a quote by using quotable.io API
+A beginner level project who generates a quote by using quotable.io API.